staticbackendhq/core/README.md

 channel/topic-based communication, and server-side functions for web and mobile applications.

-You can think of it as a lightweight Firebase replacement you may self-host.
+You can think of it as a lightweight and stable backend API you may self-host.
 Less vendor lock-in, and your data stays in your control.

 You may use its building blocks from one or a combination of: